lightninglabs/chantools/README.md

-  migratedb           Apply all recent lnd channel database migrations pullanchor          Attempt to CPFP an anchor output of a channel recoverloopin       Recover a loop in swap that the loop daemon is not able to sweep removechannel       Remove a single channel from the given channel DB rescueclosed        Try finding the private keys for funds that are in outputs of remotely force-closed channels rescuefunding       Rescue funds locked in a funding multisig output that never resulted in a proper channel; this is the command the initiator of the channel needs to run
+  migratedb           Apply all recent lnd channel database migrations pullanchor          Attempt to CPFP an anchor output of a channel recoverloopin       Recover a loop in swap that the loop daemon is not able to sweep repairwaitingproofs Repair legacy lnd waiting proofs that can prevent startup removechannel       Remove a single channel from the given channel DB rescueclosed        Try finding the private keys for funds that are in outputs of remotely force-closed channels rescuefunding       Rescue funds locked in a funding multisig output that never resulted in a proper channel; this is the command the initiator of the channel needs to run